-14. Fixed Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (i) Rate[(s)] of Interest: [•] [per cent. per annum] (ii) Interest Payment Date(s): [•] (iii) Day Count convention (if different from that specified in the terms and conditions of the Notes): [Not Applicable/other] [The above-mentioned Day Count Convention shall have the meaning given to it in the ISDA Definitions published by the International Swaps and Derivatives Association, Inc., as amended, updated or replaced at the Issue Date.] (iv) other terms relating to the method of calculating interest for [Not Applicable/give details]
+14. Fixed Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (i) Rate[(s)] of Interest: [•] [per cent. per annum] (ii) Interest Payment Date(s): [•] (iii) Day Count convention (if different from that specified in the terms and conditions of the Notes): [Not Applicable/other] [The above-mentioned Day Count Convention shall have the meaning given to it in the ISDA Definitions published by the International Swaps and Derivatives Association, Inc., as amended, updated or replaced at the Issue Date.]
+5 (iv) other terms relating to the method of calculating interest for Fixed Rate Notes (if different from those specified in the terms and conditions of the Notes): [Not Applicable/give details] 15.
+Floating Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph)

-Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.
+5 Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.